mikesposito/glue/README.md

 ### JSON result selector

 If the response is of type JSON, you can add a jsonpath selector to the request with the char `^`.
 Glue will only return the desired value from the response.
-This applies also for (Nested requests)[#nested-requests].
+This applies also for [Nested requests](#nested-requests).

 ```bash
 glue "get https://dog.ceo/api/breeds/list/all^$.message.terrier"